 How it works:

 You partner with a company to promote their products and services in a video.
-You can talk about the product’s features and their benefits to the customers, and get paid for it.
+You can talk about the product’s features and their benefits to the customers and get paid for it.

 The income for brand sponsorships varies wildly.
 It’s possible to earn at least $10 for every 1,000 views of a sponsored video.
 If you have a good number of subscribers, you could earn even more.

 According to Learning Hub, a sponsored video that reaches over 1 million views allows the content creator to earn between $10,000 to $50,000.
-So, can you imagine how much do YouTubers make a year from brand sponsorships alone?
+So, can you imagine how much YouTubers make a year from brand sponsorships alone?

-I know it is often tough to land corporate sponsorships if you’re still new on YouTube and only have a few following.
+I know it is often tough to land corporate sponsorships if you’re still new on YouTube and only have a small following.
 Create quality content and grow your channel.
 It’s also better to stick to your niche.
 As your following improves, you should start attracting brands looking to advertise their products on your YouTube channel.

 4. Merchandise

-Once you’ve managed to establish quite a reputation on YouTube and built a brand for your channel, you can now consider earning through merchandise.
+Once you’ve managed to establish a good reputation on YouTube and built a brand for your channel, you can now consider earning through merchandise.
 What’s great about selling merchandise is that you get to give your brand more exposure, even offline.
 Your followers get to see your brand outside your YouTube channel.

 How it works: